Skip to main content

 Cell Phones/Personal Electronic Devices

-The use of cell phones, paging devices, radios, compact disc players, tape players, and any other such electronic devices is not permitted during the school day.
+Recently, the Board of Education passed a new policy (Policy 7316 Student Use of Personal Technology can be found here.) regarding the use of cell phones, headphones, and smart devices during the school day.
+At TES, the use of cell phones, paging devices, radios, compact disc players, tape players, and any other such electronic devices is not permitted during the school day.
 If students bring a personal electronic device to school, it must be turned off and kept in a backpack/locker until dismissal.
 Students may resume the use of these devices upon exiting the school building.

 Dress Code